Objecting to Planning Applications Affecting Pubs

 When searching, bear in mind that some applicants deliberately do not include the name of the pub in the property address.

-Note the date the public consultation ends as your comments need to be submitted before then.
+Note the date the public consultation ends as your comments need to be submitted before then – though in practice most planning authorities will take into account all comments received prior to the application being determined.

 2. Consider whether there are grounds to object